 - 5 year/60,000-mile roadside assistance plan

-Kia has won a number of J.D.
+Kia has won several J.D.
 Power awards for various vehicles.
-For example, four 2020 model year vehicles each won the Highest Quality award that year: the Kia Soul, Forte, Sorento, and Sedona.
+For example, four 2020 model-year vehicles won the Highest Quality award that year: the Kia Soul, Forte, Sorento, and Sedona.
 Also, the 2016 Kia Soul won a J.D.
 Power Dependability award in 2019.
 This award considers problems reported in three-year-old used cars.

-Overall, the Kia brand is reliable, but not every model is identical.
+Based on our data, the Kia Rio is the most reliable model and requires the least repair costs.
+The Kia brand is reliable, but only some models are identical.
 The chart below shows the average annual repair cost for several Kia models, according to RepairPal.
-For comparison, the average repair cost across all car makes and models is $652 per year.
+For comparison, the average repair cost across all car makes and models are $652 per year.

 |Kia Model||Average Annual Kia Repair Cost|

-With the exception of the Kia K900, each model mentioned above has an estimated annual repair cost below the industry average, in some cases by hundreds of dollars.
+Except for the Kia K900, each model mentioned above has an estimated annual repair cost below the industry average, sometimes by hundreds of dollars.
 No matter what car you purchase, you should budget for maintenance expenses, and with Kia, you can expect these expenses to be relatively low.

 You may notice the Kia Telluride is missing from the list above.
-This is because the new model lacks enough automotive repair data at this time.
+This is because the new model needs more automotive repair data.